someday55/someday55/README.md

 #### 🏫 I'm majoring Artificial Intelligence in Inha University.

-#### 💬 I'm a keen learner and am currently interested in Homomorphic encryption and Biology.
+#### 💬 I'm a keen learner and am currently interested in Biology and Homomorphic encryption.

 #### 🔑 My Tech Stack: